Code-Institute-Submissions/MariaLundgren-Pre-Owned_SepResub/README.md

 - Selected product page
     - Navbar (described under navbar)
     - Underneath the navbar an image of the selected product is presented and all the information about the product, the title size, price and color of the product.
-    - On this page the heart for adding/removing the item from favorites are also presented to registered users.
+    - On this page a button for adding the item from favorites are also presented.
     - On this page there is also a button for the user to add the product to their shopping bag.
     - Footer (described under footer)
-- My bag page
+- My shopping bag page
     - Navbar (described under navbar)
-    - Underneath the navbar on this page all the products added to the user's bag are presented, all the information of the products, and the heart to add/remove from favourites.
-There also is a cross for the user to remove the item from the shopping bag.
+    - Underneath the navbar on this page all the products added to the user's bag are presented, information of the products.
+There also is a link for the user to remove the item from the shopping bag.
     - Underneath the items in the shopping bag there are field for the details nessesary for completing the purchase, shipping and payment details.
 And at the end above the footer a button to complete the burchase is presented.
+    - Underneath the items in the shopping bag a button to go to checkout is presented.
     - Footer (described under footer)
+- Checkout page
+    - On the checkout page to the left there is a form where the user have to fill out all the required infromation and a payment form where the user fills out their card details.
+Underneath the card retails is a complete order button.
+    - To the left is a order summary.
+    - When clicking on the button the user goes to the order success template where all the order information is presented.
 - My profile page
     - Navbar (described under navbar)
     - Under the navbar the information about the user is presented in a form where the user also can update their information.
-    - Next to the profile information is the user's orders presented with ordernumber, date, numbers of items and price.
+    - Next to the profile information is the user's orders presented.
     - Underneath the profile information and the orders the messages that the user have sent to the site owners are avalible toghether with the responses that the users have recived.
     - Footer (described under footer)
 - My favorites page
     - Navbar (described under navbar)
-    - Underneth the navbar on this page all the items that the users have added to their product page are shown.
-There is an image of the product, with the heart to add/remove the item from favourites, the title, price and size of item.
+    - Underneth the navbar on this page all the items that the users have added to their favorites page are shown.
+There is an image of the product, and a link to remove the product from favorites, the title, price and size of item.
     - Footer (described under footer)
 - Log in page
     - Navbar (described under navbar)